-At Poulton Lancelyn we plan an exciting and challenging curriculum based on our observation of children's needs, interests, and stages of development across the seven areas of learning to enable the children to achieve and exceed the early learning goals.
+At Poulton Lancelyn, we plan an exciting and challenging curriculum based on our observation of children's needs, interests, and stages of development across the seven areas of learning to enable the children to achieve and exceed the early learning goals.

 Three areas are particularly crucial for igniting children's curiosity and enthusiasm for learning, and for building their capacity to learn, form relationships and thrive.
 Children are also supported through the four specific areas, through which the three prime areas are strengthened and applied.
-PRIME AREAS SPECIFIC AREAS Communication and Language Physical Development Personal, Social & Emotional Development Literacy Mathematics Understanding the World Expressive Arts and Design
+PRIME AREAS SPECIFIC AREAS Communication and Language Personal, Social & Emotional Development Physical Development Literacy Mathematics Understanding the World Expressive Arts and Design

-Religious Education is also taught in the foundation stage in accordance with the Wirral Agreed Syllabus.
+Religious Education is also taught in F2 in accordance with the Wirral Agreed Syllabus.

-At Poulton Lancelyn we plan a balance between children having time and space to engage in their own child-initiated activities and those that are planned by the adults.
-During continuous provision, teachers and TA's interact with the children to stretch and challenge children further through objective led planning and assessments.
+We plan a balance between children having time and space to engage in their own child-initiated activities and those that are planned by the adults.
+During continuous provision, key workers, teachers and TAs interact with the children to stretch and challenge children further through objective led planning and assessments.